spinakr/DIM3_team-as.js/README.md

 Start off by cloning the repository to your local workspace: git clone https://github.com/spinakr/DIM3_team-as.js.git

+Go into the newly created directory: cd DIM3_team-as.js

 Then create a new virtual environment, activate it and import the python requirements: mkvirtualenv ReCap workon ReCap